yandooo/graphql-spring-boot/README.md

 library for a detailed documentation of the available annotations.
 This readme focuses on how GraphQL Annotations - GraphQL Spring Boot Starter integration works.

-**Note:** *Although the GraphQL Annotations Starter has a dependency on GraphQL Java Tools and uses some interfaces from that project, it will ignore schema definition files.
-It is not possible to combine schema- and code-first approaches.*

 ### Configuration

 ```